-Gluten-free menu options are available for breakfast, lunch, and dinner, and dining services offers some packaged gluten free desserts.
+Gluten-free menu options are available for breakfast, lunch, and dinner, and dining services offer some packaged gluten-free desserts.
 The dining hall may not have everyone's favorite items, so if there are food items that students may really miss, they are encouraged to bring some with them.

 For more information or to schedule gluten-free meals during your stay, contact the college's executive chef Andrew Sutton at 607-274-3009.

-Each dormitory has laundry facilities and are free.
-You may want to bring a small container of detergent and a laundry bag.
+Each dormitory has free laundry facilities.
+Bring a small container of detergent and a laundry bag.

 Will I be able to receive mail/packages while at Ithaca College?

 Yes, your mail will need to be addressed as follows:

 Phillips Hall Post Office

 The Ithaca Bus Terminal is located at 710 W. State Street and N. Fulton Street and is less than 10 minutes driving distance from Ithaca College.
 The Ithaca Tompkins Regional Airport is located on Brown Road and Warren Road.
 Below is contact information for the transportation you plan to use.